alireza-amirsamimi/pdmt/README.md

 or for download queue

 	$ pdmt -f /home/alireza/links.txt  -i 127.0.0.1 -p 8580 -s 2:30 -e 7:00 -d shutdown -w mypass

+When download completes you can find your file in :

+	$ ~/Downloads/Persepolis

+before download completes you can find your file in :

+	$ ~/.persepolis

+if your download canceled or failed you can get link to PDMT again .PDMT will resume download.

+you can find summary of your downloads(link , ...) in a text file :

+	$ ~/Downloads/Persepolis/report

 ##PersepolisDM GUI